(AZ fo tase AL fa)

 • Ectopic calcifications: Ectopic calcification of the eye, including the cornea and conjunctiva, and the kidneys (nephrocalcinosis) have been reported; there is insufficient information to determine if these events were consistent with the disease (patients with hypophosphatasia are at increased risk for developing ectopic calcifications) or due to asfotase alfa.
 No visual changes or changes in renal function were reported resulting from the occurrence of ectopic calcifications.
 Eye exams and renal ultrasounds are recommended at baseline and periodically during treatment.

-• Hypersensitivity reactions: Hypersensitivity reactions have been reported; symptoms consistent with anaphylaxis, including difficulty breathing, nausea, periorbital edema, and dizziness, have been reported.
+• Hypersensitivity reactions: Hypersensitivity reactions: Hypersensitivity reactions, including anaphylaxis, have been reported; symptoms consistent with anaphylaxis, including difficulty breathing, choking sensation, nausea, periorbital edema, and dizziness, have been reported.
+Reactions may occur within minutes after administration or in patients on treatment for >1 year.
 Other hypersensitivity reactions (eg, vomiting, fever, headache, flushing, irritability, chills, skin erythema, rash, pruritus, oral hypoesthesia) have also been reported.
-If a severe hypersensitivity reaction occurs, discontinue treatment.
+If a severe hypersensitivity reaction occurs, discontinue treatment and initiate appropriate medical treatment.
 If the decision is made to re-administer, monitor patients for a reoccurrence of signs and symptoms of a severe hypersensitivity reaction.

 • Lipodystrophy: Localized lipodystrophy, including lipoatrophy and lipohypertrophy, has been reported at injection sites after several months.
 Ensure proper injection technique and rotate injection sites.